 An Open Symposium on Moral Education Hosted by the Institute of Moralogy and Supported by Reitaku University in Collaboration with MEXT, Tokyo Metropolis, the Tokyo Metropolitan Board of Education and SANKEI Newspaper Inc.

-The Institute of Moralogy, a Public Interest Incorporated Foundation, with the support of Reitaku University, MEXT (the Ministry of Education, Culture, Sports, Science and Technology), Tokyo Metropolis, the Tokyo Metropolitan Board of Education, and SANKEI Newspaper Inc., hosted an open symposium on moral education at the Otemachi Sankei Plaza in Tokyo on November 30th,2013.
-The venue was filled almost to the limit of its capacity by enthusiastic attendees, numbering some 568, of whom about160 were teachers.
-The symposium was held to commemorate the 50thanniversary of the program of “Seminars for Educators” which the Institute of Moralogy has been organizing for half a century and which has attracted a total of 160,000 participants to date.
 Mr. Mototaka Hiroike, the president of the Institute, spoke in his opening address of how ”various problems such as collapse of the family and school classrooms, bullying and juvenile delinquency have come to the surface.
 Moral education is indispensable to the regeneration of the Japanese spirit.”
 The Minister of Education, Hakubun Shimomura, then drew attention to the positive efforts being made in this area by Prime Minister Abe, who regards educational reform as one of the most important issues for his cabinet, and who is on record as having said “Let’s cooperate together to nurture Japanese people who can contribute to the world.“

 President Hototaka Hiroke